-Continue your holiday in the highlands or return to Glasgow by train (4h) or bus (3h).
+Continue your adventure in the Highlands or return to Glasgow by train (4hrs) or bus (3hrs).

 We specifically choose each nights’ hotel, inn, guesthouse and B&B to ensure that you enjoy every minute of your stay.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.
 They range from remote highland inns with a history dating back hundreds of years to charming family run B&B’s.
 We aim to use three star accommodation as a minimum but some remote inns are either not graded or only two star.
 Each night offers something different.

-If you require single rooms these are available , although a single supplement is payable.
-Single rooms in remote inns or small B&B’s may not have ensuite bathrooms.
+Due the remote nature of this trip, it is not available for solo walkers.
+However, if you require single rooms these are available, although a single supplement is payable.
+Single rooms in remote inns or small B&B’s may not have en-suite bathrooms.

 A delicious breakfast is included each morning.
 Most accommodation offers a full Scottish Breakfast as well as a continental option.
 You won’t start the day hungry!

 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will more than happy to provide a packed lunch on request and this can be booked on arrival.
-Alternatively your info pack includes details of local shops and convenient lunch stops on the way.
-Dinner is available either at your accommodation or nearby pubs and restaurants and your information pack will of course have details.
+Dinner is available either at your accommodation or nearby pubs and restaurants.

 Your bags will be transferred from your accommodation as per your itinerary.
-Unfortunately we dont include baggage tranfer on Day 8 on this itinerary.
 We ask you to limit your luggage to one bag of up to 20kg per person.

 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes and a day pack.